ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Insert parentheses to indicate the order of operations:
 $a=a+b * c++ / 4$

-Please see page 47 for a bint.
+Please see page 47 for a hint.

 ## Problem 4